 "Stores are becoming destinations where visitors seek to experience a brand and everything it has to offer.”

 THE VALUE OF THE STORE

-With more than 90% of retail sales still taking place in physical stores, brick and mortar will continue to be relevant to business and retail strategy.
+Before the pandemic, around 90% of retail sales took place in physical stores, and brick and mortar will continue to be relevant to business and retail strategy.
 But as customers want more of a brand experience, companies must reconsider the role and experience of their environments—whether store, restaurant, hotel, etc.—to be successful in the future.

 Digitally empowered consumers today thrive on experience—not only through their devices but also within physical walls.
 When people go to a store, it’s for more than a transaction.
 It’s for the music, the vibe, and the opportunity to feel the energy as well as the products.
 In short, the in-store experience.
 This evolution has created a number of challenges for companies offering subpar experiences, and many brands continue to struggle today.

 As locations across the US re-open amidst new policies and fluid guidelines, how will the pandemic influence physical spaces?
 Along with the expectations of safety protocols for customers and employees, the in-location experience becomes more meaningful than ever before.
 It’s an opportunity for brands to rebuild or establish connections and emphasize safety measures in addition to ensuring that visits are enjoyable.

 As consumers and employees become accustomed to new procedures, music and other entertainment content can create moments of comfort and ease.
 A welcoming environment crafted through on-brand playlists, overhead messaging on safety precautions, and digital signage, not only allows brands to stay engaged in a personal way, but paves the way for people to feel more comfortable visiting a location and build their confidence in doing it again.